-The low voltage controls, including the control board, are powered by a 100VA class II transformer.
+The low voltage controls, including the control board, are powered by a 100VA class II transformer in the RS unit.
+(There is no transformer in the air handler, unlike in previous revisions.)
 208/230-1-60 and 208-3-60 models have a resettable breaker on the secondary side for circuit protection.
 If the breaker trips, correct the problem and then reset the breaker by pressing it.